 Counseling Pharmaceutical Patent Settlements:

 Mr. Grannon also has counseled more than forty pharmaceutical patent settlements that have avoided challenge by the FTC and class-action bar.

 Other Class-action Litigation:

 Counsel for petitioner in Toshiba Corp. v.
 Automotive Indus.
-Pension Trust Fund, which challenges the Ninth Circuit's reversal of the district court's dismissal of a class-action suit premised on the extraterritorial application of the US securities laws based on unsponsored American Depositary Receipts (ADRs), Supreme Court docket No. 18-486, cert. denied June 24, 2019.
+Pension Trust Fund, which challenges the Ninth Circuit's reversal of the district court's dismissal of a class-action suit premised on the extraterritorial application of the US securities laws based on unsponsored American Depositary Receipts (ADRs), Supreme Court docket No. 18-486, cert. denied June 24, 2019; currently serving as trial counsel in the remand litigation.

 Co-lead counsel for petitioners in the defense win in Stolt-Nielsen, S.A. v.
 AnimalFeeds Int'l Corp., 130 S. Ct.
 1758 (2010), which changed US law by making it more difficult for plaintiffs to assert class-action claims in arbitration.
 This victory won the Litigation Category that year in the Financial Times US Innovative Lawyers Report.
 Competition Law360 featured this win in naming White & Case one of the top five class-action defense firms in 2010.